 WILLIAM L. WOOLLETT

 William Lee Woollett (1872 – 1953) was an American architect and muralist.
-He was the architect for the Million Dollar Theater’s auditorium.
-Born in Albany, New Yorkm Woollett the son of architect William M. Woollett.
+He was the architect for the Million Dollar Theatre’s auditorium.
+Born in Albany, New York, Woollett is the son of architect William M. Woollett.
 He received a degree in architecture from MIT and came to California after the 1906 earthquake.
-His most known work includes the Million Dollar and Metropolitan Theaters, State Armories in San Francisco, as well as schools, office buildings, theaters, and houses in Los Angeles.
-He was a well-known architect in southern California and often painted murals on his buildings.
+His most known work includes the Million Dollar and Metropolitan Theatres, State Armories in San Francisco, as well as schools, office buildings, theaters, and houses in Los Angeles.
+He was a well-known architect in Southern California and often painted murals on his buildings.
 Woollett’s son, William Woollett, and grandson Joseph L. Wollett were also architects.

 Joseph Jacinto Mora (1876 – 1947) was a Uruguayan-born American sculptor, muralist, illustrator, and mapmaker.
 He is the son of sculptor Domingo Mora, who was known for his work on the Metropolitan Opera house in New York and the Palace Theater in Los Angeles.
 Mora spent the early part of his career living with the Hopi and Navajo tribes in Arizona, learning their native language and customs and recording the details of their lives in drawings and photographs.
 He returned to California in 1907 and continued to work as an illustrator, sculptor, and cartoonist.